 Refunds for the semester are mailed on a Tuesday, or you can take advantage of our Direct Deposit option.
-The earliest dates refunds will be available for each semester are below:
+The earliest dates refunds will be available for each semester are as follows:

 Refunds After Dropping Class

-Students who drop a course before the first day that the class begins for which she/he is enrolled will receive a 100 percent refund of tuition and fees.
+Students who drop a course before the first day the class begins for which she/he is enrolled will receive a 100 percent refund of tuition and fees.
 The student must submit the Schedule Change Form to the Records Office, located in Berks Hall, Room 107.
-A complete withdrawal (withdrawing from all your classes) cannot be done through WebAdvisor.
-You will need to withdraw from your last class either in writing or by going to the Records Office.
+You will need to withdraw from your last class either in writing or in person in the Records Office.

 Once the day of class begins, students who drop a course before 10 percent of the time has elapsed between the starting and ending date of the course will receive a 95 percent refund of tuition and fees.